netdisco/netdisco-docker/README.md

 ## Upgrading

-Downloading new images is good enough.
+Downloading new images with `docker-compose pull` is all there is to it.
 When our database image starts it always updates the DB schema to the latest release.
 To upgrade your own PostgreSQL database, run:

     docker-compose run --entrypoint=bin/netdisco-db-deploy netdisco-backend